-Under the Scheme for the school year 2015/2016 and 2016/2017, we hereby consent and undertake to provide a urine specimen of the student to be collected and tested for the presence of illicit drugs.
+Under the Scheme for the school year 2020 to 2023, we hereby consent and undertake to provide a urine specimen of the student to be collected and tested for the presence of illicit drugs.

 Support Programme

 We hereby consent and undertake to join the support programme under the Scheme if the above drug testing result is positive, or if the student joins by self-referral.